nonmodernist/holreg/tools/ia/README.md

 ## Future Enhancements

+- [ ] Create workflow for manual review
 - [ ] Support for re-checking specific films only
 - [ ] Integration with other archives beyond Internet Archive
 - [ ] Batch operations for updating significance ratings